-The 2016 annual general meeting of the shareholders (the "2016 Annual General Meeting") of Transocean Ltd. (the "Company") will be held on Thursday, May 12, 2016 at 5:00 p.m., Swiss Time, at the Lorzensaal Cham, Dorfplatz 3, CH-6330 Cham, Switzerland.
-Information regarding the matters to be acted upon at the meeting is set forth in the attached invitation to the 2016 Annual General Meeting and the proxy statement, which is available at www.deepwater.com/investor-relations/financial-reports.
+The 2017 annual general meeting of the shareholders (the "2017 Annual General Meeting") of Transocean Ltd. (the "Company") will be held on Thursday, May 11, 2017, at 7:30 p.m., Swiss time, at the Parkhotel Zug, Industriestrasse 14, CH-6304 Zug, Switzerland.
+Information regarding the matters to be acted upon at the meeting is set forth in the attached invitation to the 2017 Annual General Meeting and the proxy statement, which is available at: www.deepwater.com by selecting Financial Reports/Annual and Quarterly Reports in the dropdown of the Investors' section.

-At the 2016 Annual General Meeting, we will ask you to vote on the following items:
+At the 2017 Annual General Meeting, we will ask you to vote on the following items:

-Agenda Item Description Board of Directors Recommendation 1 Approval of the 2015 Annual Report, Including the Audited Consolidated Financial Statements of Transocean Ltd. for Fiscal Year 2015 and the Audited Statutory Financial Statements of Transocean Ltd. for Fiscal Year 2015 FOR 2 Discharge of the Members of the Board of Directors and Executive Management Team from Liability for Activities During Fiscal Year 2015 FOR 3 Appropriation of the Accumulated Loss for Fiscal Year 2015 FOR 4 Renewal of Authorized Share Capital FOR 5 Reelection of 11 Directors, Each for a Term Extending Until Completion of the Next Annual General Meeting FOR 6 Election of the Chairman of the Board of Directors for a Term Extending Until Completion of the Next Annual General Meeting FOR 7 Election of the Members of the Compensation Committee, Each for a Term Extending Until Completion of the Next Annual General Meeting FOR 8 Reelection of the Independent Proxy for a Term Extending Until Completion of the Next Annual General Meeting FOR 9 Appointment of Ernst & Young LLP as the Company's Independent Registered Public Accounting Firm for Fiscal Year 2015 and Reelection of Ernst & Young Ltd, Zurich, as the Company's Auditor for a Further One-Year Term FOR 10 FOR 11 Prospective Votes on the Maximum Compensation of the Board of Directors and the Executive Management Team FOR
+Agenda Item Description Board of Directors Recommendation 1 Approval of the 2016 Annual Report, Including the Audited Consolidated Financial Statements of Transocean Ltd. for Fiscal Year 2016 and the Audited Statutory Financial Statements of Transocean Ltd. for Fiscal Year 2016 FOR 2 Discharge of the Members of the Board of Directors and Executive Management Team from Liability for Activities During Fiscal Year 2016 FOR 3 Appropriation of the Accumulated Loss for Fiscal Year 2016 FOR 4 Reelection of 11 Directors, Each for a Term Extending Until Completion of the Next Annual General Meeting FOR 5 Election of the Chairman of the Board of Directors for a Term Extending Until Completion of the Next Annual General Meeting FOR 6 Election of the Members of the Compensation Committee, Each for a Term Extending Until Completion of the Next Annual General Meeting FOR 7 Reelection of the Independent Proxy for a Term Extending Until Completion of the Next Annual General Meeting FOR 8 Appointment of Ernst & Young LLP as the Company's Independent Registered Public Accounting Firm for Fiscal Year 2017 and Reelection of Ernst & Young Ltd, Zurich, as the Company's Auditor for a Further One-Year Term FOR 9 Advisory Vote to Approve Named Executive Officer Compensation FOR 10 Prospective Votes on the Maximum Compensation of the Board of Directors and the Executive Management Team FOR 11 Advisory Vote on Frequency of Executive Compensation Vote EVERY YEAR

 It is important that your shares be represented and voted at the meeting, whether you plan to attend or not.
-If you are a shareholder registered in our share register, you may submit voting instructions electronically over the Internet, or, if you request that the proxy materials be mailed to you, by completing, signing and returning the proxy card enclosed with those materials.
-If you hold your shares in the name of a bank, broker or other nominee, please follow the instructions provided by your bank, broker or nominee for submitting voting instructions, including whether you may submit voting instructions by mail, telephone or over the Internet.
+If you are a shareholder registered in our share register, you may submit voting instructions electronically over the internet, or, if you request that the proxy materials be mailed to you, by completing, signing and returning the proxy card enclosed with those materials.
+If you hold your shares in the name of a bank, broker or other nominee, please follow the instructions provided by your bank, broker or nominee for submitting voting instructions, including whether you may submit voting instructions by mail, telephone or over the internet.